"Growing up surrounded by some of Australia’s iconic animals I was always an animal lover.

 My desire to support the AZWW program came after having the chance to walk through the Zoo & not just experience encounters with the animals but finding out what Australia Zoo, The Australia Zoo Wildlife Hospital & the Australia Zoo Wildlife Warriors program is REALLY about.

 I was fortunate enough to have a tour of the Australia Zoo Wildlife Hospital where they rely purely on donations from the public & funding from the Zoo to operate & save hundreds of thousands of wild animals each year.
 This is where my heartstrings were pulled & I wanted to somehow do something to help this cause and being apart of change around the world that I want to see.

-We are a country known for our incredible wildlife, Koalas, kangaroos, venomous reptiles, many of what I have been fortunate to have grown up around.
+Australia is a country known for its incredible wildlife; Koalas, kangaroos, venomous reptiles, many of what I have been fortunate to have grown up around.
 When I visited the Zoo, we were made aware that certain species I spent my childhood surrounded by were beginning to become extinct, like Koalas!
 Our best chance at seeing that this does not happen is educating as many people what to do to help preserve our native animals.